- 4 bay leaves

 - 1kg rindless, boneless pork belly (it pays to use the best-quality pork you can find for this dish), cut into roughly walnut-sized cubes

-- 10 juniper berry, roughly crushed, plush extra to decorate (optional)
+- 10 juniper berries, roughly crushed, plush extra to decorate (optional)

 - ¼ tsp Chinese five-spice powder